FenyxInvincible/MacroJ/README.md

 ```

 ### SpamSequence
 Send sequence of keys while key is pressed.
-Lopp will be interrupted when key is released.
+Loop will be interrupted when key is released.
-Rest of unsent key will not be send.
+Rest of unsent key will not be sent.

 ```json
 "CAPSLOCK": {